Virtual Office Australia | Sydney CBD, ABN-Ready Address

 Does the virtual office address appear on public records?

 Yes.
-Your registered office address appears on the ASIC company register, which is publicly searchable.
+Your ASIC-listed address appears on the company register, which is publicly searchable.
 Your principal place of business address also appears on the Australian Business Register (ABN Lookup).
 This is standard for all Australian companies and provides transparency for clients and partners.

 Can I receive parcels at the virtual office address?